-There is a wonderful study that explores the effect Skin to Skin contact can have on parents and shows us what a difference it can make to how we feel.
+There is a wonderful stud that explores the effect Skin to Skin contact can have on parents and shows us what a difference it can make to how we feel.
 Those who practised Skin to Skin contact for several hours a day had lower scores on depression scales and a greater reduction in their cortisol levels (a stress hormone) than those who did not.
 Holding your baby Skin to Skin has enormous benefits for parents, we really recommend you try it and find out for yourself!
 Using woven wraps can also help to make this incredible time practical too - ensuring you look dressed, just in case the doorbell rings during Skin to Skin time!

 For the times that you're unable to practice Skin to Skin, babywearing still can help.
 It allows you both to relax, after just a few minutes, oxytocin is released, calming both of you and helping to create an incredible bond.
 Your little one can then see what you can see, and their calmness helps you pause and gather your thoughts.